 - Does your company offer insurance for international removals?

-- Are you a member of the British Association of Removers (BAR)?
+- Are you a member of a trade association such as the British Association of Removers (BAR)?

 - How would you like to be paid?
 Note: most reputable removal companies will take credit cards or cheques